nautechsystems/nautilus_trader/README.md

        cd nautilus_trader
        poetry install --only main --all-extras

-Refer to the [Installation Guide](https://nautilustrader.io/docs/getting_started/installation.html) for other options and further details.
+See the [Installation Guide](https://nautilustrader.io/docs/getting_started/installation.html) for other options and further details.

 ## Versioning and releases